Huntsmanlab/scRNAseq-workflow/README.md

 **chosen_k:** one single number, taken from the k_list given above
 After viewing the clustering plots with various k values, the user is expected to choose a k value to continue downstream analysis.
 After inspecting the report once, you can pick a certain k value to store in the sce object for further downstream analysis.
 Default value is 15.

-**sample_type:** this is where we specify the type of sample for running cell assign.
-The pipeline will assemble a marker gene matrix corresponding to the sample type.
-Pass "GC" if running granulosa cell samples; ".." if running .. cell samples.
+**cell_types:** this is where we specify the type of cells you want to include for cell assign.
+The pipeline will assemble a marker gene matrix corresponding to cell types you specify.
+For a list of gene markers, refer to ./cellassign/scripts/create_marker_matrix.R.
+A spreadsheet with more details on these markers can be found here: https://docs.google.com/spreadsheets/d/1amSrlUxSD_N7XNDlqT3qvu3KLUyUYWTFux3lKH4Hnzw/edit#gid=0

 > To run the pipeline using snakemake, change the name of the snakefile from 'sample_snakefile' to 'Snakefile' on your local machine after pulling from master.